Non-Profit Low-Income Housing Limited Tax Exemption (NPLTE)

 How to apply

 1. Application forms.
-Read carefully and complete all sections of the application, including Section B, which apply to your organization for each building you are requesting an exemption.
+Read carefully and complete all sections of the application, including Section B, that apply to your organization for each building for which you are requesting an exemption.
+Note that each Non-Profit only needs to submit one application.
+All associated properties should be listed within Section B.

 2. Affiliated organization.
-If your organization is not the property owner, but affiliated with the property, provide the documentations regarding the affiliation, such as corporate articles, articles of organization, or a leasehold agreement.
+If your organization is not the property owner, but affiliated with the property, provide the documentation regarding the affiliation, such as corporate articles, articles of organization, or a leasehold agreement.

 3. Signature and notarization.
-All applications must be signed and notarized (See Section E).
+All applications must be signed and notarized (See Section D).
 Notarization is required only for each organization and application, not each building.

 • If signed and notarized digitally, only a digital submission of the application is required.